Skip to content

 They’re completely carnivorous (meat-eating) and mostly eat invertebrates: swimming beetles and waterbugs, insect larvae, tadpoles, worms, snails and shrimp.

-They scoop up gravel and dirt along with their prey, store it in their cheek-pouches, and bring it all to the surface to eat.
+Bottom feeders, they forage along the bottom of rivers and creek beds, often scooping up gravel and dirt along with their prey.
+They can store this in their cheek-pouches, and bring it all to the surface to eat.

-Like echidnas, platypuses don’t have teeth.
-Instead, they use a grinding plate to mash the gravel, soil and food slurry, scooped from the riverbed.
-They can eat an impressive amount of food in a night – up to 20% of their own body weight!
+Like echidnas, today's platypus doesn't have teeth.
+Instead, it uses a grinding plate to mash the gravel, soil and food slurry, scooped from the riverbed.
+It can eat an impressive amount of food in a night – up to 20% of its own body weight!

 Females breed at 4 years.
 After burrowing deep into the riverbank, pregnant females lay one or two eggs.
-Here, curled up in protective chambers, they incubates their eggs between their tail and rump.
+Here, curled up in protective chambers, they incubate their eggs between their tail and rump.

 Bean-sized babies emerge from the egg after 10 days and are fed milk for about four months.